Scouting for Food

 A unit representative should sign up the unit for Scouting for Food.

-The unit Scouting For Food chair should attend the January district roundtable to pick up door hangers.
+The unit Scouting For Food chair should attend the December or January district roundtable to pick up door hangers.
 If the unit representative cannot attend roundtable, contact the district Scouting for Food chair or district professional.
 All participating Scouts will receive a Scouting for Food patch.
 Depending upon when the unit's report was submitted, the unit Scouting for Food coordinator can pick up the patches at the February or March district roundtable.

 Reporting Food Collected and Service Hours / Ordering Patches